 What Prevents Women from Purchasing for Themselves More Often?

-Both quantitative and qualitative research was conducted over 2 years.
-Phase I work utilized both online survey research and store intercept methodologies for formal data collection.
+Both quantitative and qualitative research was conducted over two years.
+Phase I work used both online survey research and store intercept methodologies for formal data collection.
 Informal data were collected via casual conversations with shoppers, and hundreds of photographs of stores and customers to provide context.
 In total, more than 17,000 consumers spent in excess of 7000 hours completing the e-survey.
 Over 1100 consumers spent nearly 400 hours talking about the brand and their shopping experience.
 Well over 3 million data points were collected.